ptaiga/organizer/README.md

  - [ ] Automatic register new users and send them email
  - [ ] Extend time for snooze tasks (to week, to deadline)
  - [ ] Variable for auto-naming of repeated tasks
- - [ ] In Week folder split tasks by day of the week (taking into account reccuiring tasks)
+ - [ ] In Week folder split tasks by day of the week (taking into account recurring tasks)
  - [ ] Task assigment date in addition to the deadline
  - [ ] Optimize date visualization:
    - [ ] weekday for tasks in current week